 Did you check your email today?
 Email has become a common form of communication in our everyday lives, which means, it is also a recurring target for cybercrime.
-If you don’t know why email breaches would matter to you, you should definitely take the moment to read what’s covered in this post.
+If you don’t know why email leaks would matter to you, you should definitely take the moment to read what’s covered in this post.

 What happens if my email is compromised?